Jaron-U/jaron-u.github.io/_pages/home.md

 ---

 Hi 👋,
 My name is Jianglong Yu(Jaron).
-I am a senior at Oregon State University.
+I am a senior student at Oregon State University.
 My major is Computer Science and my area of concentration is Artificial Intelligence.

 I am currently working as a teaching assistant for the CS290 Web Development course.
 ## Ongoing Project